 mother did you know you’re a body – that’s it one that must submit and if a man bruises it beats it broken it means you really shouldn’t have spoken

-mother did you know you’re not supposed to enjoy sex but ironically you want it even if you don’t flaunt it somehow you’re always asking what you wear is just masking and if you decide to show it boy then, they really know it you don’t need to give consent men know what you meant he would have been such a gent if you weren’t giving off a scent
+mother did you know you’re not supposed to enjoy sex but ironically you always want it even if you don’t flaunt it somehow you’re always asking what you wear is just masking and if you decide to show it boy then, they really know it you don’t even need to give consent men know what you meant he would have been such a gent if you weren’t giving off a scent

 and mother did you know that every single day I stand in awe at how you all persevere and still manage to hold your boys near